Google Translate Disclaimer

 Where are blacklegged ticks found?

 The risk of being exposed to a blacklegged tick is highest in forests, wooded areas, and places with shrubs/bushes, tall grass, and leaf litter.
 Trails surrounded by mixed vegetation and the edges of these areas are also common areas where blacklegged ticks have been found.
-If you work outdoors or participate in outdoor activities (such as hiking, biking, fishing, camping, hunting, golfing), you may be at risk for a tick bite.
+If you work outdoors or participate in outdoor activities (e.g., hiking, biking, fishing, camping, hunting, and golfing), you may be at risk of a tick bite.
 Ticks are most active in the spring, summer, and fall.

-In Ontario, a map of estimated Lyme disease risk areas is updated each year.
+In Ontario, a map of blacklegged tick established risk areas is updated each year.
 This map identifies areas in Ontario where blacklegged ticks have been consistently found based on tick dragging (active surveillance).
 It is important to recognize that although this map identifies known risk areas, there is a chance of being exposed to an infected blacklegged tick anywhere in Ontario.

 Avoiding tick bites and early detection and removal of ticks quickly after a tick bite can effectively prevent Lyme disease and other tick-borne illnesses.